Snixy Kitchen

 Dairy-Free Option

-• Crust: Use dairy-free butter in the crust as instructed.
+• Crust: Use dairy-free butter in the crust as instructed in the recipe.

 • Chocolate Cream: Replace whole milk with full-fat canned coconut milk.